elemaudio/docs/docs/reference/seq2.md

 sidebar_label: el.seq2
 ---

-# el.seq2([props], t, [r])
+# el.seq2([props], t, reset)

 :::tip Stable
 Full support across available targets
 :::

 A simple signal sequencer.
 Receives a sequence of values from the `seq` property and steps through them on each rising edge of an incoming pulse train.
-Expects at least one child, the pulse train to trigger the next step of the sequence.
-An optional second child may be provided: another control signal (pulse train) whose rising edge will reset the sequence position.
+Expects two children, first the pulse train to trigger the next step of the sequence.
+The second child is another pulse train whose rising edge will reset the sequence position back to the beginning or to the index specified by the `offset` prop.

 This node is almost identical to `el.seq`, but for a rather simple difference: `el.seq` will only reset to its provided `offset` index on the rising edge of an incoming reset signal.